Messing around with FUJI FWAVE solar panels

 The circuit is surprisingly simple.
 All we need is a powerful N-channel MOSFET, a zener diode and a resistor.
 Oh and a heatsink, a really really big heatink to mount the MOSFET on.
 A fan might be a good idea as well.
 The Source of the MOSFET goes to the negative rail, Drain to the positive.
 The zener-diodes goes between the positive rail and the gate, the resistor between the gate and the negative rail.

 In my circuit I used three 100V zener diodes in series since they are a lot cheaper than a single 300V diode.
 The MOSFET has a Vgs of 15V so if we add that it brings us nicely into the desireable range.
+I'll upload a circuit diagram later.
 Ideally you would always use as much power as possible and not leave it in the sun unconnected since that puts a lot of stress on the MOSFET.

 This contraption worked nicely with a Macbook Air power supply and two cheap chinese 12V power bricks.